annaduan09/musa-5000-assignment-1/Assignment1.md

 # Discussion and Limitations
 ## **Analysis Overview**:

 Using ordinary least squares regression, we sought to predict the median home value based on census demographic variables at the block group level:

 - Percentage of residents possessing at least a **bachelor's degree**.
 - **Home vacancy rate**.
 - Percentage of detached **single-family homes**.
 - Proportion of **households living in poverty**.
 - **Median household income**.

-Our methodology involved an exploratory data analysis followed by a multiple regression analysis in adherence to the standard regression assumptions of linearity in our indicators, no multicolinearity, and homoscedasticity.
+Our methodology involved an exploratory data analysis followed by a multiple regression analysis in adherence to the standard regression assumptions of linearity in our indicators, no multicollinearity, and homoscedasticity.
 We tested our model's validity through stepwise regression and k-folds cross-validation, applying the latter to a constrained model variant.

 Our final model yielded an adjusted \( R^2 \) of 0.66.
 This suggests that our selected predictors account for 66% of the variance in median home values at the census block group level in Philadelphia.

 ## **Key Findings**:

 1. **Educational attainment**: A notable finding was the strong influence of education levels on home values.
 This aligns with the dominance of _"meds and eds"_ in Philadelphia's local economy.
-2. **Vacancy Rates**: Despite high vacancy rates typical of post-industrial cities, our data suggests that home values aren't meaningfully impacted by vacancy, possibly due to its pervasive nature.
+2. **Vacancy Rates**: Despite high vacancy rates typical of post-industrial cities, our data suggests that home values aren't meaningfully impacted by vacancy, possibly due to its pervasive nature across much of Philadelphia.
-3. **Single-Family Homes**: The prevalence of detached single-family homes didn't notably impact home values.
-This could be linked to gentrification processes where the composition of the immediate neighborhood becomes secondary.
+3. **Single-Family Homes**: The prevalence of detached single-family homes did not notably impact home values.
+This could be linked to gentrification processes where the compositions of immediate neighborhoods become secondary.
 4. **Income and Poverty Dynamics**: The potent predictive value of median household income and poverty rates in a racially and socioeconomically stratified city was anticipated.
-These metrics mirror the broader living environment, providing insights into the relationship between socio-demographic elements and housing values in urban locales.
+These metrics mirror the broader lived environment, providing insights into the relationship between socio-demographic elements and housing values in urban areas.

 ## **Limitations**: